 At the same time, my own writing career took off, and over the years, I have published a total of six novels, including three with Simon & Schuster and two with Putnam/Berkley, and nonfiction books with a variety of other publishers.
 My own work has been published by Simon & Schuster, Random House, St. Martin’s Press, Beacon Press, Regnery, and a variety of other top publishers.
 I have also written articles for The New York Times, the Wall Street Journal, CBS News, the Los Angeles Times, the Boston Globe, and a variety of other top outlets.

 Along the way, Disney optioned and made one of my novels into an ABC Sunday Night TV movie, Model Behavior.
-My wife and I were on our honeymoon in Hawaii when the movie was being shot in Toronto, so we cut short our time in Hawaii, flew to Toronto, and became extras in the movie.
+My wife and I were on our honeymoon in Hawaii when the movie was being filmed in Toronto, so we cut short our time in Hawaii, flew to Toronto, and became extras in the movie.
 We only appear for a couple of seconds, but it’s long enough for our kids to get a big kick out of seeing us.
 I’ve pitched the sharks on ABC’s Shark Tank, been a featured expert on the BBC and worked with Pat Summerall on a book about being coached by Tom Landry and Vince Lombardi in the 1958 NFL season.
-A personal highlight is when I edited Zig Ziglar’s final book and was asked to join him for lunch.
-I am one lucky guy.

 In April 2018, I sold my ghostwriting business to start a boutique firm – Michael Levin Writing Experience.
-I’ve had the honor and privilege of working with industry pundits, celebrities, top athletes and other outstanding individuals and helping them achieve their dream of being a respected author.
+I’ve had the honor and privilege of working with industry leaders in business and finance, doctors and dentists, top consultants, celebrities, top athletes, and other outstanding individuals and helping them achieve their dream of being a respected author.
 It continues to be a complete thrill and honor to craft books that deliver thought leadership status, create family legacies and maximize business success.
 Creating outstanding books for outstanding individuals never gets old.